 A final common allergy to be aware of during the winter are animals.
 While the greatest number of people are allergic to cats, some are allergic to dogs and rodents such as gerbils or hamsters.
 A common misconception is that people are allergic to animal fur.
 In fact, most people are actually allergic to a protein found in pet dander, saliva, or urine.
-And, with the colder weather rolling in, your furry one may be spending more time indoors than usual, making dander accumulate more quickly than usual.
+And, with the colder weather rolling in, your furry one may be spending more time indoors than usual, making dander accumulate more quickly.

 How to Deal With It

 Life without your pet would be tough to imagine, so we have a few ways to make things better.
 Bathe your animals once a week to help alleviate your symptoms.
 Also, keep pets off of furniture and off of your bed to limit your exposure.
 Also, there are various hypoallergenic cats and other dogs that minimize symptoms in those prone to animal allergies.

 It can often be difficult to tell the difference between a cold and allergies, especially during the winter.
-However, if your symptoms persist for weeks, it is more likely that you are suffering from allergies.
+However, if your symptoms persist for weeks, it’s more likely that you are suffering from allergies.
 There are four basic ways to treat allergies: (1) avoidance; (2) medications; (3) immunotherapy; and (4) treating secondary effects.
-While we have focused on the first and third basic ways in this blog, allergy management always begins with allergy testing.
-If you would like to proactively address your allergies, make an appointment with us today.
+While we have focused on the first and third basic ways in this blog post, allergy management always begins with allergy testing.
 After all, every season is allergy season in Houston!